-Asset credit spreads are defined as the difference between the yields on securities with credit, prepayment or other risks and yields on benchmark securities without these risks (typically Treasuries or swaps), and that reflects the relative riskiness of owning the securities versus the benchmark.
-Changes in asset credit spreads result from changes in the perceived riskiness of an investment versus its benchmark.
-As noted in the table shown below and as discussed previously, asset credit spreads have tightened dramatically in 2014 due in part to Federal Reserve policy, supply considerations, and global market liquidity.
-These factors have contributed to the lower volatility environment, and investors in fixed income securities have bid asset prices up as a result.
+Asset credit spreads are defined as the difference between the yields on securities with credit risk and yields on benchmark securities, and that reflects the relative riskiness of the securities versus the benchmark.
+Changes in asset credit spreads result from the expansion or contraction of the perceived riskiness of an investment versus its benchmark.
+As noted in the table shown below, asset credit spreads widened dramatically in the second quarter of 2013, but have tightened since, in part due to Federal Reserve policy, supply considerations, and overall market liquidity.
+Spreads continued to tighten in the first quarter of 2014 for the same reasons and also from perceived dovish commentary from FOMC officials.
 The following table provides various estimated market credit spreads on categories of assets owned by the Company at the end of each of the last four quarters:

-(amounts in basis points) June 30, 2014 March 31, 2014 December 31, 2013 September 30, 2013 Hybrid ARM 5/1 (2.0% coupon) spread to Treasuries 20 21 30 40 Hybrid ARM 10/1 (2.5% coupon) spread to Treasuries 48 57 76 80 Agency CMBS spread to interest rate swaps 38 50 58 72 'A'-rated CMBS spread to interest rate swaps 175 190 220 255 Agency CMBS IO spread to Treasuries 125 155 165 200
+(amounts in basis points) March 31, 2014 December 31, 2013 September 30, 2013 June 30, 2013 Hybrid ARM 5/1 (2.0% coupon) spread to Treasuries 21 30 40 45 Hybrid ARM 10/1 (2.5% coupon) spread to Treasuries 57 76 80 75 Agency CMBS spread to interest rate swaps 50 58 72 92 'A'-rated CMBS spread to interest rate swaps 190 220 255 287 Agency CMBS IO spread to Treasuries 155 165 200 200